-12 Parent company
+14 Parent company

-The Company is a subsidiary undertaking of Soho Estates Holdings Limited, 58 Wardour Street, London, UK, W1D 4JQ, who are the ultimate parent company.
+The Company is a subsidiary undertaking of Soho Estates Limited, 58 Wardour Street, London, UK, W1D 4JQ.
+The ultimate parent company is Soho Estates Holdings Limited, 58 Wardour Street, London, UK, W1D 4JQ.
 The ultimate controlling party is the Paul Raymond family trusts, 58 Wardour Street, London, UK, W1D 4JQ.

-The smallest and largest group in which result of the company are consolidated is that headed by Soho Estates Holdings Limited, incorporated in England and Wales.
-The consolidated financial statements of this group are available to the public and may be obtained from the address shown in note 1.
+The largest Company in which the results of the Company are consolidated is that headed by Soho Estates Holdings Limited, incorporated in England and Wales.
+The smallest Company in which they are consolidated is that headed by Soho Estates Limited, incorporated in England and Wales.
+The consolidated financial statements of these Companies are available to the public and may be obtained from the address shown in note 1.